sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-10-Exceptions-Best-Practices.md

 In this case, we can handle the exception.
 In general, when dealing with live user input, you never want to allow the program to crash.
 Rather, alert the user if they make a mistake and let them try again or return to the menu they were last in.
 Above, we used try-catch blocks to help us handle that exception, so it doesn't crash our program!

 ### Never catch exceptions you can't handle

+There's an asterisk above that we'll address with **checked** exceptions, but it is generally good advice.

 Consider this function: